Hasselqvist/hasselqvist.github.io/_pages/research.md

 </details>

-*Presented at BiB Workshop on Contemporary Challenges for Parents and Children, the CESifo Labor Conference 2025.
+<small> *Presented at BiB Workshop on Contemporary Challenges for Parents and Children, the CESifo Labor Conference 2025.
 Funded by the German Research Foundation (DFG).
 This project included a large data collection and digitization of records from the Swedish court system.
-The script to generate a data structure from text documents is publicly available [here](https://github.com/scanessa/custodyproject).*
+The script to generate a data structure from text documents is publicly available [here](https://github.com/scanessa/custodyproject).* <small>